JacobSmolii/Lem-In/README.md

   * The project must be written in C language.
   * Each ant may move one room per turn.
   * Only one ant may occupy a room at a time expect for start and end.
+  * Any non compliant or empty lines will automatically stop the ant farm's reading as well as the orderly processing of the     acquired data.
+  * If there isn't enough data to process normally you must display ERROR.
   * Minimize the number of turns required to move all ants from start to end.
   * Algorithm must render within a reasonable time, even in a case with 4000 rooms more.
 2 or 3 seconds is great, 9 seconds is      mediocre, 15 seconds is too much.
   * There are maps with sometimes more than 10,000 lines, the way you read and write data must also be fairly fast.